 The electron transport system consists of hydrogen carrier complexes, electron carriers and an ATP synthase ion channel.
-An electron transport system creates a chemiosmotic gradient which allows the diffusion of a proton into the matrix by the production of ATP.
-The ATP is then used up by the cell to perform cellular and metabolic activities.
+ETS creates a chemiosmotic gradient, which allows the diffusion of protons into the matrix by the production of ATP.
+The ATP is harnessed by the cell to perform cellular and metabolic activities.

-The process of electron transport system includes the following steps:
+The electron transport system can be summarized into the following steps:

 Step 1: Generation of proton motive force

-In the first step of the electron transport chain, the NADH+ and FADH2 molecule of glycolysis and Kreb’s cycle is oxidized into NAD+ and FAD, releases high energy electrons and protons.
-The electron diffuses into the inner mitochondrial membrane, which consists of a series of large protein complexes.
-The passage of an electron from one carrier protein to others loses some of the energy or ATP.
+In the first step of the electron transport chain, the NADH+ and FADH2 molecule of glycolysis and Kreb’s cycle is oxidized into NAD+ and FAD, respectively, along with the release of high energy electrons and protons.
+The electrons diffuse into the inner mitochondrial membrane that consists of a series of large protein complexes.

-The ATP is then used up by the complexes to move proton from matrix to the intermembrane space.
-Thus, the diffusion of a proton across the inner mitochondrial membrane is the process refers to as “Chemiosmosis”, which creates a proton motive force across the electrochemical gradient.
+The passage of electrons from one carrier protein to another results in the loss of some energy or ATP.
+The ATP is then used up by the protein complexes to move the protons from the matrix to the intermembrane space.
+Thus, the diffusion of protons across the inner mitochondrial membrane is mediated via chemiosmosis, which creates a proton motive force across the electrochemical gradient.

 Step 2: Synthesis of high energy molecule ATP

-The H+ generates a proton motive force, which helps them to move downhill the concentration gradient of the inner mitochondrial membrane.
-H+ ion tends to diffuse back into the mitochondrial matrix through the channel protein by the help of transmembrane enzyme (ATP synthase), by producing ATP.
+The H+ ions generate a proton motive force that facilitates the downhill movement across the concentration gradient of the inner mitochondrial membrane.
+H+ ions tend to diffuse back into the mitochondrial matrix through the channel proteins via a transmembrane enzyme (ATP synthase), and thereby producing ATP.

 Step 3: Oxygen reduction

-For the continuation of the electron transport system, the de-energized electrons are released out by the help of electron acceptor O2 molecule.
-The oxygen accepts the electron from the fourth complex and then binds with the free protons.
-Finally, oxygen gets reduced to yield H2O.
+For the continuation of the electron transport system, the de-energized electrons must be release out via an electron acceptor O2 molecule.
+Oxygen accepts the electrons from the fourth complex.
+Eventually, the oxygen carrier associates with the free protons and reduces to yield H2O.

 Components of ETS

-The electron transport system consists of the following elements:
+The electron transport system is the combination of the following elements:

-It is composed of Flavin mononucleotide and iron-sulphur protein.
-Complex I also refers as “NADH dehydrogenase” which oxidizes NADH+ into NAD+ and releases two electrons and four protons.
+It is composed of flavin mononucleotide and iron-sulphur protein.
+Complex I or “NADH dehydrogenase” oxidizes NADH+ into NAD+ and releases two electrons and four protons.
 NADH dehydrogenase pumps out four protons from the matrix to the cytosol and transfers two electrons in the inner mitochondrial membrane.
-Thus, NADH dehydrogenase creates high H+ ion concentration across the electrochemical gradient.
+Thus, NADH dehydrogenase creates a high H+ ion concentration across the electrochemical gradient.

-Coenzyme-Q also refers to as “Ubiquinone” that connects the complex I and II.
+Coenzyme-Q or “Ubiquinone” connects complex I and II.
 Ubiquinone is a lipid-soluble complex, which can move freely in the hydrophobic core of the mitochondrial membrane.
 Q reduces into QH2 and delivers its electron to the third complex.
 Coenzyme-Q receives the electron released from the NADH and FADH2 molecules.

-It consists of an enzyme “Succinate dehydrogenase” and composed of iron and succinate.
+It consists of an enzyme, “Succinate dehydrogenase”, and contains iron and succinate.
 Complex II oxidizes FADH2 into FAD+.
-Succinate dehydrogenase plus FADH2 combines and directly transfers the electron to the ETC, bypassing complex I. It does not energize the complex I and produces few ATPs.
+Succinate dehydrogenase plus FADH2 directly transfers the electrons to the ETC, bypassing complex I. It does not energize the complex I and produce a few ATPs.

 Cytochrome-c also contains Fe-S protein and prosthetic heme group.
-It only accepts one electron at a time and further transports its electron to the fourth complex.
+It only accepts one electron at a time and further transports electrons to the fourth complex.